SolarLab Main Office

 Built on the experience of operating an innovative and high volume PV factory under the LatitudeSolar brand in Northern Sweden, SolarLab today focuses entirely on bespoke solar facades, produced in our factory outside Aarhus in Denmark, with a network of high quality local suppliers and an EU based supply chain.

 Buildings must be build to last and our solar facade cladding leverages proven technologies to deliver resilient and long lasting facades.
 Our deep technical understanding and long production experience ensures that our systems are maintenance free and provide sustainable energy in a beautiful facade.

-SolarLab produces everything in Europe to ensure state-of-the-art technology and only high quality materials are used, and to achieve a minimal environmental footprint .
+Produced in Europe using state-of-the-art technology and only high quality materials to ensure durability, resiliency and a minimal environmental footprint .

 Our experienced, trained and dedicated manufacturing team proudly ensures that every panel made is tested and lives up to the quality required to ensure the long lifespan needed as a facade cladding.

 Both products and manufacturing are thoroughly tested and certified according to international standards and inspected by TÜV at annual factory inspections.